DaoCloud/golang-redis-sample/README.md

 #golang-redis-sample

-This sample demonstrates how to setup DaoCloud CI for a golang + influxdb project.
+This sample demonstrates how to setup DaoCloud CI for a golang + redis project.